ratiphi/ejs-blog-site/README.md

 # ejs-blog-site

-This is a simple Blog website using Node, Express, and EJS.
+This is a simple Blog website using HTML, CSS, Bootstrap, JavaScript, NodeJS, Express, EJS, and Lodash.